ART-Group-it/GASP/README.md

 # GASP!
 Generating Abstracts of Scientific Papers from Abstracts of Cited Papers
-This repository contains the GASP dataset
+This repository contains the GASP dataset.

 GASP is a dataset composed by list of cited abstracts associated with the corresponding source abstract.

 The goal is to generete a paper abstract give cited paper's abstracts and model the human creativity behind the process.

 ## GASP!
 Motivation